-Even though some students may struggle with the science share, Ms. Button emphasized that the process of engaging with a meaningful question—not the end product on display— is what creates a positive learning outcome.
+Even though some students may struggle with the science share, Sarah emphasized that the process of engaging with a meaningful question—not the end product on display—is what creates a positive learning outcome.
 Additionally, the experience can impact the way students approach future projects in the Middle School and beyond.
-For one of Ms. Button's former students whose science share wasn't particularly successful, that meant helping his brother out when he got to fifth grade.
-"He didn't want his brother to make the same mistakes he had," Ms. Button said, "and his brother's project ended up being one of the best in his class."
+For one of Sarah's former students whose science share wasn't particularly successful, that meant helping his brother out when he got to fifth grade.
+"He didn't want his brother to make the same mistakes he had," Sarah said, "and his brother's project ended up being one of the best in his class."

 The celebration of scientific inquiry and process, including the occasional failure, presents an opportunity for the community too, according to Chad.
 While many other Lower School performances or events focus on the arts or literacy, the science share offers a critical window into STEM learning.
 "It's a big deal," he said, "and it's a big deal about science."